• Skip to primary navigation

 • Heat the oven - Heat the oven to 350°F.

-• Mix ingredients - In a large mixing bowl, combine ground turkey, egg, 2 minced garlic cloves, panko, cheese, parsley, salt, and pepper in a large mixing bowl.
+• Mix ingredients - In a large mixing bowl, combine ground turkey, egg, 2 minced garlic cloves, panko, cheese, parsley, kosher salt, and pepper in a large mixing bowl.

 • Form meatballs - Gently toss with your hands and break up the meat until evenly mixed.
 Then use your hands to roll and shape 1-inch meatballs.